suetco/suet/README.md

 Get events from your mails as they happen.
 You can further filter based on the different event types.
 - View emails
 See exactly what is sent to users.
 What does the delivered mail look like?
 What details were missing?
+- View links
+Get summary of all clicks on all links.
+Know who clicked, when and on what mail.
 - Recipients and activity
 View recipient journey from delivery to open and clicks.
 Know who opened and clicked on what.
 - Bring your team